kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 Camber variation modifies how the tire is presented to the road as the suspension articulates.
 It is an important consideration because the tire is sensitive to its inclination relative to the road.
-Camber compensation through kinematics or static alignment allows this to be modified.
+Camber compensation can be achieved through kinematics or static alignment.

 The following figure shows the camber variation in bump during parallel wheel travel.
-A positive value indicates the top of the wheel leans outwards with respect to the vehicle centre plane.
-A negative value indicates the top of thew heel leans inwards with respect to the vehicle centre plane.
+A positive value indicates the top of the wheel leans outwards from the vehicle body.
+A negative value indicates the top of the wheel leans inwards towards the vehicle body.

 ![EK half track variation in heave](/assets/images/2023-02-09/ek-front-heave-camber.png)

-Camber tends to decrease with bump.
-This trend accelerates as the suspension is further articulated in bump.
-Steering effects are apparent when comparing the left and right wheels.
-Unlike the left wheel which is insensitive to the steering rack displacement, the right wheel camber curve is offset with each increment of the steering rack.
-This effect can be attributed to the kingpin inclination, caster angle and the direction of steer imposed on each wheel.
+The camber tends to decrease as the suspension is articulated in bump.
+This trend accelerates as the suspension travels further.
+Significant steering effects are observed when comparing the camber curves of the left and right wheels.
+While the left wheel is relatively insensitive to steering rack displacement, the camber curve of the right wheel is shifted with each increment of the steering rack.
+This effect is due to the kingpin inclination, caster angle, and the direction of steer applied to each wheel.

 ## Final comments

-In this study, we analyzed the kinematic wheel plane control for the front axle of a modified 2000 Honda Civic EK Hatchback.
-The performance of the front suspension is promising, and highlights the advantages of the double wishbone configuration used in this generation of Honda vehicles.
+In this study, we analyzed the kinematic wheel plane control of the front axle of a modified 2000 Honda Civic EK Hatchback.
+The double wishbone configuration of the front suspension common to the golden-era Honda vehicles show promising kinematic performance.

-The interesting findings to highlight from the analysis include the rising half track variation, the minimal wheel centre recession and the dynamic toe-out in combined bump and steer.
-The design of the lower control arm implies that ride harshness is an elastokinematic concern.
+The analysis revealed several key findings, including the rising half track variation, minimal wheel center recession, and dynamic toe-out during combined bump and steer.
+The design of the lower control arm suggests that ride harshness is managed through elastokinematic techniques.

-Kinematic wheel plane control covers some of the most foundational suspension metrics you could look at.
-While we used computer simulation in this study, these metrics can be measured empirically.
-Understanding the working range of the suspension system is important for vehicle setup.
-Getting the chassis to work within its performance window is key to getting the efficiency from your vehicle development process.
-Kinematic wheel plane control can be a powerful tool in understanding your vehicle, giving you the information you need to get the most performance out of your car.
+Kinematic wheel plane control is a fundamental aspect of suspension analysis, and while we utilized computer simulations in this study, these metrics can also be measured experimentally.
+Understanding the suspension system's working range is crucial in achieving your desired performance goals.
+Simple kinematic analysis, such as understanding the kinematic wheel plane control, can be a powerful tool in getting the performance out for your car.
+Such analysis provides the performance insights and development efficiencies that could be the competitive advantage that you need.

 ## References